 The Medicaid program in New York State covers a type of home care services called Personal Care services (aka PCS or "home attendant").
 This is a service under NYS's "State Medicaid Plan," which means that the rules described here apply whether the consumer receives it under fee-for service from the local Medicaid program (suchas as for Immediate Need) or from an MLTC or managed care plan.

-MAJOR CHANGES in Personal Care Eligibility and Assessment were ENACTED IN STATE LAW APRIL 2020 that will be implemented in Oct.
-2020 or after.
+MAJOR CHANGES in Personal Care Eligibility and Assessment were ENACTED IN STATE LAW APRIL 2020 that will be implemented beginning Nov.
+8, 2021.
 Read about the changes here.

 Covered in this article: